-The PCM bus uses a bit clock (BCLK) and a frame synchronization pulse (FS) to determine the location of the beginning of a frame.
+The PCM bus uses BCLK as the bit clock and the onegoing edge of FS to determine the location of the beginning of a frame.
 These two clocks must be derived from the same source.
 Internally, the device develops all the internal clocks with a phase-locked loop that uses BCLK as the timing source.
 BCLK and FS must be continuously present and without gaps in order for the device to operate correctly.